-Figure 4: Model trajectories for the hospital load: mean value with 95% confidence interval.
-The dashed lines indicate the number of available ICU beds for COVID-19 patients (1000: normal capacity and 2000: increased capacity).
+Figure 3: Model trajectories for the hospital load in terms of the mean value with 95% credible interval.
+The dashed lines indicate the corresponding level of ICU beds for COVID-19 patients when assuming that 30% of the admissions require ICU (1000: normal capacity and 2000: increased capacity).